ycrc/ycrc.github.io/snippets/milgram_partitions.md

 === "gpu_commons"

     Use the gpu partition for jobs that make use of GPUs.
 You must [request GPUs explicitly](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) with the `--gres` option in order to use them.
-For example, `--gres=gpu:gtx1080ti:2` would request 2 GeForce GTX 1080Ti GPUs per node.
+For example, `--gres=gpu:rtx5000:2` would request 2 GeForce RTX 5000 GPUs per node.

     **Request Defaults**